Cyber Security, Associate of Science Degree (A.S.)

 This course introduces students to programming using the Python language.
 Students will become acquainted with algorithmic design; basic concepts such as data types, variables, assignments and flow control, conditionals, loops, iterators, inheritance, and functions.
 This course also covers procedural and data abstractions, program design, debugging, testing, and documentation.
 Advanced topics include object-oriented design, strings, tuples, lists, dictionaries, files, classes, and graphical user interface-driven applications.

-Digital Forensics and Investigations is an introductory-level course designed to provide students with a fundamental understanding of the principles, methodologies, and techniques used in the field of computer forensics.
+Introduction to Computer Forensics is an introductory-level course designed to provide students with a fundamental understanding of the principles, methodologies, and techniques used in the field of computer forensics.
 This course focuses on teaching students how to investigate and analyze digital evidence to uncover cybercrimes, support legal proceedings, and maintain the integrity of digital investigations.
 Students will gain hands-on experience in using forensic tools, preserving digital evidence, and applying ethical practices throughout the investigation process.

 This class introduces students to security threats faced by companies daily.
 Students in this class will learn how to identify, mitigate, and respond to incidents.
 Topics covered in this course introduces students the basic principles of network security design, identification of threats, analyzation of logs, and implementation of security principals, physical threats, social engineering, security ethics, cryptography, and securing both data and networks.
 Students explore the common risks for secure network design and development, including the impact of modularity on security and a summary of the general security issues.